hmzgtl16/MyPortfolio/README.md

 - If Tailwind styles don’t apply, check your Angular/Tailwind integration and that the dev server restarted after dependency changes.

 ## License
-This project is provided as-is for personal portfolio use.
-Add a LICENSE file if you plan to open-source it.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Copyright (c) 2025 GATTAL Hamza